-Although subordination provided by the Subordinate Certificates is intended to reduce the risk of exposure of the Offered Certificates to the reduction of their Class Principal Amounts from the allocation of Realized Losses and Certificate Writedown Amounts, the amount of such subordination will be limited and may decline under certain circumstances described in this Offering Circular.
+Although subordination provided by the Subordinate Certificates is intended to reduce the risk of exposure of the Offered Certificates to the allocation of Realized Losses and Certificate Writedown Amounts, the amount of such subordination will be limited and may decline under certain circumstances described in this Offering Circular.

-If we were to experience significant financial difficulties, or if FHFA placed us in receivership and our guarantor obligation was repudiated as described above in "-Risks Relating to Freddie Mac," the holders of the Offered Certificates may suffer losses as a result of the various contingencies described in this "Risk Factors" section and elsewhere in this Offering Circular.
+If we were to experience significant financial difficulties, or if FHFA placed us in receivership and our guarantor obligation was repudiated as described above in "- Risks Relating to Freddie Mac," the holders of the Offered Certificates may suffer losses as a result of the various contingencies described in this "Risk Factors" section and elsewhere in this Offering Circular.
 The Offered Certificates, including interest thereon, are not guaranteed by the United States and do not constitute debts or obligations of the United States or any agency or instrumentality of the United States other than the guarantee obligations of Freddie Mac.